noonkho/813_assn4/README.md

 ![plan](plan.png)

 There are a few deadends either
-- the person can not longer move to another unvisited square and both golds were not obtained.
+- the person can no longer move to another unvisited square and both golds were not obtained.
 - reach the max scan number and still can't figure out where the golds are

 # Future work